A Malliavin calculus approach to score functions in diffusion generative models: Introduction

 \section{Introduction}

-Diffusion generative models \citep{pmlr-v37-sohl-dickstein15} have recently emerged as a powerful tool for modelling complex data distributions in a variety of applications ranging from image synthesis \citep{NEURIPS2021_49ad23d1, 9878449} to finance \citep{10.1145/3604237.3626876}.
-Score-based diffusion models \citep{song2021scorebased}, which study diffusion processes through score functions and SDEs, provide an equivalent formulation of these generative models.
-Rather than learning the data distribution directly, these models estimate the so-called score function \(\nabla_y \log p_t(y)\), which governs the transformation of a simple reference distribution into the target distribution via a time-reversed nonlinear diffusion process.
+Score-based diffusion generative models \cite{song2021scorebased,pmlr-v37-sohl-dickstein15} have recently emerged as a powerful tool for modelling complex data distributions in a variety of applications ranging from finance \cite{10.1145/3604237.3626876} to image synthesis \cite{NEURIPS2021_49ad23d1, 9878449}.
+These models aim to estimate the so-called score function \(\nabla_y \log p_t(y)\), which governs the transformation of a simple reference distribution into the target distribution via a time-reversed nonlinear diffusion process.

-Historically, score-based generative models have been built upon diffusion processes described by linear It\^o's stochastic differential equations, i.e., SDEs with drift and diffusion coefficients that are linear in the state variables.
+Historically, score-based generative models have been built upon diffusion processes described by linear It\^o stochastic differential equations, i.e., SDEs with drift and diffusion coefficients that are linear in the state variables.
 Such a linearity assumption ensures analytical tractability and comes with other desirable properties.
-For example, the Fokker--Planck equation~\citep{https://doi.org/10.1002/andp.19143480507, planck1917satz} associated with the diffusion process admits a Gaussian stationary distribution and Gaussian transition densities, which have been leveraged in the development of techniques such as Denoising Diffusion Probabilistic Models (DDPM) \citep{NEURIPS2020_4c5bcfec}.
+For example, the Fokker--Planck equation~\cite{https://doi.org/10.1002/andp.19143480507, planck1917satz} associated with the diffusion process admits a Gaussian stationary distribution and Gaussian transition densities, which have been used in the development of techniques such as Denoising Diffusion Probabilistic Models (DDPM) \cite{NEURIPS2020_4c5bcfec}.
 While the linearity assumption in diffusion processes has been instrumental in developing the first generation of score-based generative models, it also represents an overly restrictive simplification.
 Many real-world systems exhibit nonlinear dynamics, where both the drift and diffusion coefficients depend nonlinearly on the state variables.
 Extending diffusion models to such settings poses substantial challenges.
-Specifically, unlike linear SDEs, nonlinear SDEs typically lack closed-form expressions for their transition probability densities, making the computation of the score function \( \nabla_y \log p_t(y) \) extremely challenging.
+Specifically, unlike linear SDEs, nonlinear SDEs typically lack closed-form expressions for their transition probability densities, making the computation of the score function \( \nabla_y \log p_t(y) \) challenging.